-Insurance and reinsurance undertakings that fall within this profile are at risk of suffering detriment due to the higher likelihood that their identified risks will materialise.
+Insurance and reinsurance undertakings that fall within this profile are at risk of suffering significantly if their identified risk materialise.
+The will likely have a material impact on policyholders or the market.
+However the risk profile or the impact on policyholders or the market is not so high as for those in the red profile.
 The risk assessment may have identified risks that, if they occur, will lead to the undertaking suffering detriment and being at risk of not meeting their commitments to policyholders and beneficiaries, over the long term.
 The risk assessment may reveal weaknesses in the system of governance, including the risk management system.
-In these cases the level of solvency ratio will not by itself lead to a yellow or green risk profile.
-Insurance and reinsurance undertakings in this profile may have a higher impact on the market than those in the yellow profile.